blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Debating Anti-Hindu Theologers.md

 - The Trinity represents Qualities.
 The Qualities are described as Masculine.
 - Shakti represents Power.
 The Powers are described as Feminine.

+- Mohammed's reign
+	- Khosrau II
+- Mohammed's death
+	- Statements by Mohammed
+- Expansion of Khilafat
+- The Four Imams
+- The Muhaddith